 - Not be in default or owe a refund on any federal education grant or loan unless, satisfactory arrangements have been made to repay the outstanding debt.

 - All returning students must have an overall cumulative (all colleges) GPA of 2.0 with at least 67 percent completion ratio.
 Transfer grades are included in the calculation of your GPA and your completion ratio.
 It is your responsibility to make sure all transfer work is evaluated by SFSC registrar and you have been accepted into a Title IV eligible program of study before your loan will be processed.

 - You must be enrolled and attending at least half-time (6 or more credit hours and 8 or more clock hours) to be eligible to receive a loan.
-This does not include consortium agreement hours and audit (X) courses; they will not be considered in the hour calculation for loan processing.

 - As part of SFSC’s Default Management Plan, if you have a prior defaulted loan status, you will be required to go through additional loan counseling.

 STEP 2: Application Process

 Apply for financial aid by completing the Free Application for Federal Student Aid (FAFSA).
 In step 6 of the application, list SFSC School Code 001522.
 If you do not have a FSA ID/Password, apply for one here before submitting the FAFSA.
 This will expedite the process.

 - Complete the Federal Direct Student Loan Request, and submit it to the SFSC Financial Aid Office.